Skip to content

 0.5 / 1

-The company only commits to paying the minimum wage.
-This applies to all suppliers.
+The company commits to pay only minimum wage to all suppliers.

 • N